 New registrations for the ICE registry are no longer being accepted.

-The new national quality registry for interventional radiology, led by the Society of Interventional Radiology and the American College of Radiology, is designed to promote quality of care for patients undergoing interventional radiology procedures.
+The new national quality registry for interventional radiology, the Interventional Radiology Registry, led by the Society of Interventional Radiology and the American College of Radiology, is designed to promote quality of care for patients undergoing interventional radiology procedures.
 The new registry is scheduled to be available in the fall of 2015.

 The ACR Lung Cancer Screening Registry™ which is under development is approved by the Centers for Medicare and Medicaid Services (CMS) to enable providers to meet quality reporting requirements to receive Medicare CT lung cancer screening payment.
 It will monitor physician and facility performance quality and provide comparisons and develop benchmarks.
 The registry is expected to be open for registration in May 2015.